radiotherapy topics @ mayfield

 Three technologies for brain & spine

-Mayfield Clinic neurosurgeons use three different radiation technologies in the treatment of patients with primary or metastatic brain tumors, spinal tumors, and other neurological abnormalities, such as trigeminal neuralgia, arteriovenous malformations, cavernous angiomas, and chronic pain.
-Whether your radiation treatments are delivered by Novalis®, TrueBeam™ or Gamma Knife®, your experienced Mayfield physician will provide you with world-class care.
+Mayfield Clinic neurosurgeons use two different radiation technologies in the treatment of patients with primary or metastatic brain tumors, spinal tumors, and other neurological abnormalities, such as trigeminal neuralgia, arteriovenous malformations, cavernous angiomas, and chronic pain.
+Whether your radiation treatments are delivered by Gamma Knife® or TrueBeam™, your experienced Mayfield physician will provide you with world-class care.

-Mayfield Clinic neurosurgeons based at The Jewish Hospital – Mercy Health are now using Gamma Knife® to treat patients with benign, malignant, and metastatic brain tumors.
+Mayfield neurosurgeons based at The Jewish Hospital - Mercy Health use Gamma Knife to treat patients with benign, malignant, and metastatic brain tumors; trigeminal neuralgia; arteriovenous malformation (AVM); cavernoma; and essential tremor (in rare situations).
 No incision is made, and most patients are able to go home the same day.
-More than 30 years of clinical studies documented in more than 2,500 published medical papers have underscored the safety and effectiveness of Gamma Knife® radiosurgery.
-Worldwide, more than 600,000 patients were treated with this method between 1983 and 2010.
-More than 250,000 of these patients were treated for metastatic brain tumors.
+More than 30 years of clinical studies documented in more than 2,800 published medical papers have underscored the safety and effectiveness of Gamma Knife radiosurgery.
+Worldwide, more than 1 million patients have been treated with this method during the last 40 years.

 glioma brain tumor